baudryj/NMEA/README.md

     * GPGGA

-# HOW TO USE THIS APPLICATION

-# INSTALLATION
+# Installation

 To run the sample application requires a web server as the aplication is written in PHP.

 You can use WAMP server http://www.sourceforge.org/wamp After getting WAMP or XAMP and installing it on your machine, Grab the all